dmitriypy/AlertsInUkraine/README.md

 # AlertsInUkraine
-Unofficial API for alerts.in.ua in Python
+Unofficial SDK for alerts.in.ua in Python

 Get key
 -----